GD-HCK/Docker/Octopus Container/README.md

 # Backup Volume's files -- Disaster Recovery
 Volumes as such cannot be backed up.
 However, their files can be packaged externally in a **.tar** archive.

+You can automate the below tasks by running the Powershell script [OctopusBackup.ps1](../Automation/Octopus%20Container%20Automation/OctopusBackup.ps1 "OctopusBackup.ps1") locally on the Docker server.
 1. ## Backup DB Container volumes files
     1. #### Show a list of containers and the IDs
         ```powershell